jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 marking up plain text email.

-"Markdown" is also used to refer to the original Markdown processor, also written by Gruber, which is a Perl script that converts plain Markdown-formatted text input to XHTML output.
+"Markdown" is also used to refer to the original Markdown processor, also written by John Gruber, which is a Perl script that converts plain Markdown-formatted text input to HTML output.
 It is distributed under a BSD-style license and is included with, or available as a plugin for, several content management systems.
-In the remainder I will refer to the processor by its filename, Markdown.pl, to distinguish the two.
+In the remainder I will refer to the processor by its filename, Markdown.pl, to distinguish between the Markdown syntax and the Perl script.
 After the original Perl implementation, Markdown processors have been implemented by others in a variety of programming languages.
+Some examples are, in no particular order, PHP Markdown Extra, Python Markdown, MultiMarkdown (Perl and C), Pandoc (Haskell), Discount (C), Maruku (Ruby), RedCarpet (Ruby), Kramdown (Ruby), Showdown (JavaScript), and CommonMark (C and Javascript).

 [^aaronsw]: John Gruber described Aaron Swartz as his "muse" while developing Markdown, due to his early enthusiasm for and feedback on the project.
 Aaron Swartz also wrote [html2text](http://www.aaronsw.com/2002/html2text/), a popular HTML to Markdown converter written in Python.